mpatacchiola/blog/_posts/2017-03-14-dissecting-reinforcement-learning-6.markdown

 Lundberg, K. H., & Barton, T. W. (2010).
 History of inverted-pendulum systems.
 IFAC Proceedings Volumes, 42(24), 131-135.

 Sutton, R. S. (1996).
 Generalization in reinforcement learning: Successful examples using sparse coarse coding.
 In Advances in neural information processing systems (pp. 1038-1044).

+Thompson, W. R. (1933).
+On the likelihood that one unknown probability exceeds another in view of the evidence of two samples.
+Biometrika, 25(3/4), 285-294.